 The contribution room for a Spousal RRSP comes from the spouse who is making the contributions (the higher income earner), and it’s the same limit that counts for their personal RRSP.
 If their notice of assessment shows $16,000 it would apply to contributions into a regular old RRSP or a Spousal; they could do the full $16,000 in either or split it up between the two.

-One important rule to remember is about three-year attribution.
-You have to leave the money in the account for at least three years from the contribution date otherwise, the withdrawals will be charged back to the contributor’s name…defeating all purpose of the Spousal RRSP.
-If you are getting close to retirement (and needing the funds), you might want to halt Spousal contributions and stick with your regular RRSP.
+One important rule to consider is the three-year attribution.
+You have to leave the money in the account for at least three years from the contribution date.
+Otherwise, the withdrawals will be charged back to the contributor’s name…defeating all purpose of the Spousal RRSP.
+If you are getting close to retirement (and needing the funds), you might want to halt spousal contributions and stick with your regular RRSP.

 This post was proofread by Grammarly.